 The Rain Before It Falls (2007) marked a move away from his trademark humour and political satire, while The Terrible Privacy of Maxwell Sim (2010) was a comedy about loneliness and disconnection in the social media age.
 Especially popular in France, this novel was later filmed as La vie très privée de M. Sim.
 It was followed by Expo 58 (2013), a comedy-thriller set against a background of Cold War espionage, and Number 11 (2015), a sequel of sorts to What a Carve Up!.
 In his latest novel Middle England (2018), the characters of The Rotters’ Club and The Closed Circle return to navigate the choppy waters of British life in the years before and immediately after the Brexit referendum.
 It has been described by the author and journalist Sathnam Sanghera as ‘the first great Brexit novel’.

-His work has received many prizes and awards, mainly from continental Europe.
+His work has received many prizes and awards, including both Costa Novel of the Year and Prix du Livre Européen for Middle England.
 In France he won the Prix Médicis for The House of Sleep and has been appointed Officier de l’ordre des arts et des lettres.
-In Italy he has recently won the Premio Flaiano (for Number 11) and the Premio Bauer-Ca’ Foscari.
+In Italy he has also won the Premio Flaiano (for Number 11) and the Premio Bauer-Ca’ Foscari.
 The citation for the latter prize concluded that ‘for his keen interest in the most crucial issues of contemporary civilization, Jonathan Coe may be considered a complete novelist and a classic of our times’.